Sharapova wows US Open crowd in first major match since doping ban

 The Russian former world No. 1's ranking had plummeted during her enforced absence -- to No. 146 -- to the point where she wasn't good enough to reach the main draw of the US Open, necessitating a wild card entry.

 In May, the French Tennis Federation denied Sharapova a wild card entry to the French Open.
-Following that decision, Sharapova elected to enter Wimbledon qualifying in the final week of June instead of requesting a main-draw wildcard.
+Following that decision, Sharapova elected to enter Wimbledon qualifying in the final week of June instead of requesting a main-draw wild card.

-Before tonight, she had played only nine matches, winning six and losing three since the 2016 Australian Open.
+Before tonight, she had played only nine matches since the ban, winning six and losing three since the 2016 Australian Open.

+With this big win under her belt, her absence seems well and truly behind her.
+On the basis of this match, she is back to her top form.
+However, as she said in a post-match interview, "there still is a long way to go" before she can think of claiming another Major.

 Her last major title came in 2014, when she won the French Open.
 Sharapova won the US Open in 2006 and reached the semifinals in 2005 and 2012.